Create and Configure the Kerberos Security Provider

 User Handling Mode

-Select which users can authenticate to your BeyondTrust Appliance.
-Allow all users allows anyone who currently authenticates via your KDC.
+Select which users can authenticate to your BeyondTrust Appliance B Series.
+Allow all users allows anyone who currently authenticates via your Key Distribution Center (KDC).
 Allow only user principals specified in the list allows only user principles explicitly designated.
 Allow only user principals that match the regex allows only users principals who match a Perl-compatible regular expression (PCRE).

 LDAP Group Lookup

 If you want users on this security provider to be associated with their groups on a separate LDAP server, choose one or more LDAP group servers to use for group lookup.